 On-Demand Programming Is Limited

-This problem can be mostly avoided by opting for the Cloud DVR add-on for $5 a month.
-Although some channel networks like ABC, ESPN, Disney, and the SEC Network don’t allow DVR functionality at this time.
+This problem can be mostly avoided by using cloud DVR storage.
+Although some channel networks like ESPN3 and the SEC Network don’t allow DVR functionality at this time.